imFORZA/re-pro/readme.txt

 == Description ==
 Real Estate Pro offers Widgets, Badges, and tools for Real Estate Websites.

+Please visit our wiki on [https://github.com/imFORZA/re-pro/wiki GitHub] for more info.

 == Changelog ==
 = 1.0.3 =
 * HTTPS Check for widgets